Stand With Me is a 501(c)3 organization which has been created to serve veterens who have a service-related mental health disability.

 Our owner/trainer program helps to create the necessary bond between human and canine for both to become effective members of a service dog team.

-It is our hope that the process of going through our program will have a profoundly positive impact on quality of life for both you and your dog.
-The process of developing a working team relationship with a dog is a therapeutic experience.
+The process of going through our program will have a profoundly positive impact on quality of life for both you and your dog.
+Developing a working team relationship with a dog is a therapeutic experience.

 This is a long term commitment.
 Very likely a minimum of one year of focused work.